STIV3NS/Phrase-Indexer/README.md

 # Phrase-Indexer
-Tool for creating a ranking of phrases (under a given selector) in a forum thread
+Tool for generating a ranking of phrases (under a given selector) in a forum thread (or other 'iterable' page)

 #### Build